 - Does the testing run unattended?

-A variety of industry standard refrigeration systems or custom designs available
+A variety of industry-standard refrigeration systems or custom designs are available.

 High initial cost, higher yet if cooling below -40 C is required.

 Systems are bulky – More difficult to transport, larger capacity systems require special power.

 The larger the capacity, the larger the load on HVAC systems or heating of ambient air

 They are complex systems with more potential issues, leaks, etc.